zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

 Easy yay !

-Now, we should publish this container to use it.
+Now, we should publish this container to enable GitlabCI to use it.

 `Gitlab` provide for us a container registry ! for free again !

 So we just need to push this container in the project registry.